-- 16.1 The Equality and Human Rights Policy will be reviewed every three years by the Board.
-The next review will therefore take place in March 2024, or earlier if required. - 16.2 As an operational document, the Equality and Human Rights Action Plan will be reviewed by the Board annually normally in April/May.
+- 16.1 The Equality and Human Rights Policy will be reviewed every three years by the Board or earlier if required. - 16.2 As an operational document, the Equality and Human Rights Action Plan will be reviewed annually by the Board and normally in normally in April or May.